-Bryner, a volunteer who leads the Harlem educational program, is a fifth generation Mormon from Utah with the church’s scriptures in her blood.
+Karen Bryner, a volunteer who has lead the Harlem educational program, is a fifth generation Mormon from Utah with the church’s scriptures in her blood.
 Her ancestors are intertwined with the development of Mormon doctrine and education from almost the beginning.
 She is a soft spoken woman with salt and pepper brown hair and thick rimmed glasses.
 While she is not married, she experiences her classroom of youngsters as a large Mormon family under her wing.

 Year after year, Bryner and thousands of other volunteer teachers across the world lead the way for over a million Mormon youths.

 Historically, faith-based education has been the vanguard of cultural development and scholarship in the United States.
 In 19th Century towns the local learned person was usually the pastor.
 Physicians, who are now most often the mostly highly educated persons in local communities, were then likely to be local barbers who had added surgery to their offerings.
 In the 21stCentury theologically conservative religious groups like the Mormons, evangelical Christians and Orthodox Jews place a high emphasis on education.
 One researcher, Rebecca Kim, referred to the Asian American Christians on UCLA’s campus as “God’s whiz kids.”
 In New York City students at Orthodox yeshivas hardly skipped a beat during Hurricane Sandy, missing only one day of class.

 Mormon churches organize four-year programs called “seminaries" to supplement the secular education of their teenage youth (ages 14-18).
 Forty-five minute classes are usually taught by an adult teachers who volunteer their time.
 Over four years, the students review the Bible, Book of Mormon, and the Mormon Doctrine and Covenants (which has scriptural like status).
 They memorize at least 100 verses for quizzes that cover basic doctrine and injunctions to learn such as: